 The process relies on four main factors: a laser transmissive layer, a laser absorbing layer, plastics material compatibility and good contact between the parts.

 Natural thermoplastics transmit infrared laser radiation.
-Most often sources of either 980nm or 808nm are used as they transit the more energy at these wavelengths.
+Most often sources of either 980nm or 808nm are used as they transmit the most energy at these wavelengths.

 The lower layer is responsible for turning the light energy into heat.
-As the majority of thermoplastics are naturally transmissive to IR radiation additives must be used to give absorbing qualities to the part.
-Most often carbon black is used, but many additives will promote absorption including various pigments and fills.
-It should be noted that the upper layer can be colored and even opaque using special no-absorbing colorants.
+As the majority of thermoplastics are naturally transmissive to IR radiation, additives must be used to give absorbing qualities to the part.
+Most often carbon black is used, but many additives will promote absorption including various pigments and fillers.
+It should be noted that the upper layer can be colored and even opaque using special non-absorbing colorants.

 Material compatibility is determined by a few factors including surface energy and polymer chain length, but the most important consideration is to find plastics with similar or overlapping melting temperatures.